-Five people have died in the past year and half, each within a month of having the devices inserted, the Food and Drug Administration (FDA) reported earlier this month.
+Five people have died in the past year and half, each within a month of having the devices inserted, the Food and Drug Administration (FDA)

 The agency said it did not know whether these deaths were related to the devices or the placement procedures, or how the number of deaths relates to the overall number of patients with the devices.